Guantanamo Bay detention camp: Camp detainees

 Since January 2002, 779 men have been brought to Guantanamo.

 Nearly 200 were released by mid-2004, before there had been any CSRTs (Combatant Status Review Tribunal) to review whether individuals were rightfully held as enemy combatants.
 Of all detainees at Guantanamo, Afghans were the largest group (29 percent), followed by Saudi Arabians (17 percent), Yemenis (15 percent), Pakistanis (9 percent), and Algerians (3 percent).
 Overall, 50 nationalities were present at Guantanamo.

 Although the Bush administration said most of the men had been captured fighting in Afghanistan, a 2006 report prepared by the Center for Policy and Research at Seton Hall University Law School reviewed DoD data for the remaining 517 men in 2005 and "established that over 80% of the prisoners were captured not by Americans on the battlefield but by Pakistanis and Afghans, often in exchange for bounty payments."
 The U.S. widely distributed leaflets in the region and offered $5,000 per prisoner.
 One example is Adel Noori, a Chinese Uyghur and dissident who had been sold to the US by Pakistani bounty hunters.

 Top DoD officials often referred to these prisoners as the "worst of the worst", but a 2003 memo by then-Secretary of Defense Donald Rumsfeld said "We need to stop populating Guantanamo Bay (GTMO) with low-level enemy combatants...
 GTMO needs to serve as an [redacted] not a prison for Afghanistan."
 The Center for Policy and Research's 2006 report, based on DoD released data, found that most detainees were low-level offenders who were not affiliated with organizations on U.S. terrorist lists.

 Eight men have died in the prison camp; DoD has said that six were suicides.
-DoD reported three men, two Saudis and a Yemeni, had committed suicide on 10 June 2006.
+DoD reported that three men, two Saudis and a Yemeni, had committed suicide on 10 June 2006.
 Government accounts, including an NCIS report released with redactions in August 2008, have been questioned by the press, the detainees' families, the Saudi government, former detainees, and human rights groups.